 Martyr says: “Death before dishonor!”

 Martyr always ends up dead in a heap of broken glory, while Trickerster trots off to enjoy another day.

 Martyrs are stereotypical starving artists, literally dying for their creativity.
 It is surprising how many artists want to be martyrs.
 They are ready to die for their creativity but won’t live for it.
 We are ready to struggle and suffer rather than have fun with it.

 I am the first one to admit that I take everything the hard way.
 I have always found the martyr’s sincerity more attractive than the trickster’s playfulness.

 Not any more.

 I am ready to change loyalty and become a trickster.
-Not because the trickster achieves more with her vivacity than the martyr could with her solemnity but because I have understood the value of life.
-I have learned that it is better to live a simple life with vigor rather than a complex life full of guilt and sacrifice.
+Not because a trickster achieves more with her vivacity than a martyr could with her solemnity, but because I have understood the value of life.
+I have learned that living a simple life with vigor is better than a complex life full of guilt and sacrifice.

 I have figured out how to bring permanent change.
 Ms. Gilbert described it in the next chapter, but I didn’t pick it up in the first read.

 The secret of a Trickster lies in a single trait.

 “The most wonderful thing about a good trickster is that he trusts.
 It may seem counterintuitive to suggest this because he can seem slippery and shady, but the trickster is full of trust.
 He trusts himself, obviously.
 He trusts his own cunning, his own right to be here, his own ability to land on his feet in any situation.
 To a certain extent, he also trusts other people.
 But mostly, he trusts the universe.
 He trusts in its chaotic, lawless, ever-fascinating ways – and for that reason, he does not suffer from undue anxiety.
 He trusts that the universe is in constant play and, specifically, that it wants to play with him.” – Elizabeth Gilbert in Big Magic